Leading

 participants respond well to visual aids in presentations.
 Clearly labeled,

-that no matter how polished your presentation or effective your speaking,
+matter how polished your presentation or effective your speaking, your audience

 Some items to include in your handout might be: